-We are committed to providing the best experience and ensure that our users are making the most out of the VPN.
+We are committed to providing the best experience and ensuring that our users make the most out of their VPN subscription.
 BulletVPN does not throttle or apply any bandwidth limit to its users.
-However, speed loss is normal to occur due to different reasons compared to your average speed without the VPN.
+However, speed loss is normal due to different reasons compared to your average speed without a VPN.

-The VPN connection speed depends on a lot of factors such as bandwidth, type of encryption, server load, server distance, VPN protocol you're using, etc.
+The VPN connection speed depends on many factors such as bandwidth, type of encryption, server load, server distance, VPN protocol you're using, etc.

 VPN isn’t made for making your Internet connection faster.
 Instead, VPN is all about security, privacy, and opening possibilities offered by the Internet.
 Slight drops in speed are absolutely normal, and it’s a minimal sacrifice to make for enjoying ultimate privacy and security online.

 However, these speed losses are not fated and can be minimized by following some troubleshooting steps:

 1- Connect to a different server location

 All our servers are chosen based on numerous guidelines such as location, load, and, most importantly, speed.

 The distance between your location and a VPN server is one of the key factors determining the Internet speed.
 For example, if you are in the UK and connecting to a server in Australia, it is a substantial distance for a data packet to travel.
 So the nearer a server is located, the faster the Internet speed will be.